-Are you fed up of feeling helpless during this Coronavirus Crisis?
+Are you fed up of feeling helpless during this pandemic?
 As the weeks go on, the lock-downs continue, and people lose their income, there may be people out there who simply cannot afford the day to day necessities.
+Can you believe that the 2 weeks to stop the spread has become 2 years?
 We’re thankful for those out there doing what they can.
 But we can all do something – remember … anything, no matter how small, can help.
 All it takes is for one person to step out and do that one small thing.
 You can be THAT one person.

 To the world, you are one person